MicrosoftDocs/cpp-docs/docs/c-runtime-library/reference/abort.md

 ## Return Value

-**abort** does not return control to the calling process.
-By default, it checks for an abort signal handler and raises **SIGABRT** if one is set.
-Then **abort** terminates the current process and returns an exit code to the parent process.
+`abort` does not return control to the calling process.
+By default, it checks for an abort signal handler and raises SIGABRT if one is set.
+Then `abort` terminates the current process and returns an exit code to the parent process.

 ## Remarks

 **Microsoft Specific**

-By default, when an app is built with the debug runtime library, the **abort** routine displays an error message before **SIGABRT** is raised.
-For console apps running in console mode, the message is sent to **STDERR**.
+By default, when an app is built with the debug runtime library, the `abort` routine displays an error message before SIGABRT is raised.
+For console apps running in console mode, the message is sent to STDERR.
 Windows desktop apps and console apps running in windowed mode display the message in a message box.
-To suppress the message, use [_set_abort_behavior](set-abort-behavior.md) to clear the **_WRITE_ABORT_MSG** flag.
+To suppress the message, use [_set_abort_behavior](set-abort-behavior.md) to clear the _WRITE_ABORT_MSG flag.
 The message displayed depends on the version of the runtime environment used.
 For applications built by using the most recent versions of Visual C++, the message resembles this:

 > R6010 - abort() has been called